andrew/ultimate-awesome/README.md

 - [awesome-4d](https://github.com/4d-depot/awesome-4d) - A curated list of awesome things related to 4D.
 - [awesome-eight](https://github.com/8percent/awesome-eight) - 😎 Awesome lists about interesting topics.
 - [Awesome-Gemini-Apps](https://github.com/AbdooMohamedd/Awesome-Gemini-Apps) - A curated list of projects powered by the Google Gemini API.
 Explore innovative applications and ideas from the Gemini API competition that showcase the capabilities of Gemini technology.
-- [awesome-chatgpt-prompts](https://github.com/abledock/awesome-chatgpt-prompts) - Collection of prompt examples to be used with the ChatGPT model.
 - [awesome-agora](https://github.com/AgoraIO-Community/awesome-agora) - Useful collection of Agora resources.
 - [awesome-captioning-evaluation](https://github.com/aimagelab/awesome-captioning-evaluation) - [IJCAI 2025] Image Captioning Evaluation in the Age of Multimodal LLMs: Challenges and Future Perspectives.
 - [awesome-conservation-tech](https://github.com/anselmbradford/awesome-conservation-tech) - An awesome list of tech and orgs helping to understand and conserve our natural resources.